The White Stripes: Influences

+Equipment

 With few exceptions, Jack displayed a continued partiality towards amps and pedals from the 1960s.
 Jack used a number of effects to create his sound, such as a DigiTech Whammy IV to reach pitches that would be otherwise impossible with a regular guitar.
 When performing live, Jack used a Randy Parsons custom guitar, a 1964 JB Hutto Montgomery Airline, a Harmony Rocket, a 1970s Crestwood Astral II, and a 1950s Kay Hollowbody.
-Also, while playing live, he used an MXR Micro-Amp, Electro-Harmonix Big Muff Pi distortion/sustainer, and an Electro-Harmonix POG (a polyphonic octave generator).
+Also, while playing live, he used an MXR Micro Amp, Electro-Harmonix Big Muff Pi distortion/sustainer, and an Electro-Harmonix POG (a polyphonic octave generator).
 He also used a Boss TU-2 tuner pedal.
 He plugged this setup into a 1970s Fender Twin Reverb, and two 100-Watt Sears Silvertone 1485 amplifiers paired with two 6x10 Silvertone cabinets.
 In addition to standard guitar tuning, Jack also used several open tunings.
 He also played other instruments such as a black F-Style Gibson mandolin, Rhodes bass keys, and a Steinway piano.
-He played a custom-made red and white marimba on "The Nurse", "Forever for Her (Is Over for Me)" as well as on the non-album tracks "Who's A Big Baby" and "Top Special".
+He played a Musser M500 grand concert marimba on "The Nurse", "Forever for Her (Is Over for Me)".
+He played a custom-made red and white Musser M250 grand concert marimba for the Get Behind Me Satan tour.

+Meg extensively used the Ludwig Classic Maple kit with Paiste cymbals, and also used Remo and Ludwig drumheads, various percussion instruments and Vater drumsticks.
+From the band's inception to Get Behind Me Satan, the resonant heads of the toms and bass drum featured peppermint swirls.
+While recording From the Basement: The White Stripes, the design on the bass drum was switched to an image of her hand holding the apple from the Get Behind Me Satan cover.
+Beginning in 2006, White used a pair of Paiste 14" Signature Medium Hi-Hats, a 19" Signature Power Crash, and a 22" 2002 Ride.
+On the Icky Thump tour, the bass drum head design was switched to a button inspired by the Pearlies clothing Jack and Meg wore for the album cover.